UNCLASSIFIED (U)

 9 FAM 302.11-4(B)(1) (U) In General

 a.
 (U) This provision applies to individuals who, having previously been unlawfully present for more than a year or having been previously removed, later enter, or try to enter the United States without being admitted.
 See 9 FAM 302.11-3(B)(1) above for the interpretation of unlawful presence, although the exceptions for 9B at 9 FAM 302.11-3(B)(3) through 9 FAM 302.11-3(B)(5) above do not apply to 9C.
-You should note that the aggregate year of illegal presence must have occurred after April 1, 1997, to support a 212(a)(9)(C)(i)(I) or 9C1 finding.
+Note that the aggregate year of illegal presence must have occurred after April 1, 1997, to support a 212(a)(9)(C)(i)(I) or 9C1 finding.
 A prior removal, however, may have occurred at any time to support a 212(a)(9)(C)(i)(II) or 9C2 finding.
 The triggering event for both—the entry or attempted entry into the United States without admission, must have occurred after April 1, 1997.

 b.
 (U) An “admission” in this context is preceded by an inspection by CBP.
 Therefore, an individual who has either an aggregate year of illegal presence or a prior removal may trigger a 212(a)(9)(C)(i) ineligibility by making a false claim to U.S. citizenship at a POE.
 U.S. citizens are not subject to inspection and admission at POEs, therefore, the attempted entry via a false claim to citizenship has the same effect as an attempted entry without inspection outside of a POE.